shredtechular/StratifyLabs.github.io/_posts/2014-05-03-Applications-without-MMU.md

 For the ARMv7-M instruction set, the instruction 0xDExx is permanently undefined.
 Therefore, if the program is linked to an address space starting at 0xDE000000, all instances of 0xDExxxxxx in the binary must be data rather than instructions.

-The code below shows an excerpt from the CoActionOS Hello World program.
+The code below shows an excerpt from the Stratify OS Hello World program.

 ~~~~~
 de00004c <main>: